voodoocode/pannengeraet-krank-knarrenbauer/README.md

 # Pannengerät Krank-Knarrenbauer

-Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ (and other persons) by silly names.
+Browser extension, which replaces _Ammenschreck Krebs-Katzenjammer_ by silly names.
 Finds the combination of first name and last, or only last name.

 It is also possible to enable some other replacements for other persons.